4-Speed Cooling Fan Controller/Harness Project

 Resistor.It is NOT something I have tested or used in this project.
-The reason this info is here is been suggested for durability (particularly in corrosive environments) that some of you might consider a different style resistor instead of the Dorman resistor board I used.
-Most of the suggestions have pointing to ceramic automotive resistors, such as those used for
+The reason this info is here is been suggested for durability (particularly in corrosive or wetter that some of you might consider a different style resistor instead of the Dorman resistor board I used.
+Most of the suggestions people pointing to ceramic automotive resistors, such as those used for